gopasspw/gopass/docs/hacking.md

   fmt.Printf("Secret: %s", s)
  }

- // Writing secrets
- sec := secrets.New()
- sec.SetPassword("foobar")
- if err := gp.Set(ctx, "my/new/secret", sec); err != nil {
+ // Writing secrets to a specific location (path) in the store. sec := secrets.New() sec.SetPassword("foobar") if err := gp.Set(ctx, "my/new/secret", sec); err != nil {
   panic(err)
  }

- // Reading secrets
- sec, err = gp.Get(ctx, "my/new/secret", "latest")
- if err != nil {
+ // Reading secrets by their name and revision from within the store. sec, err = gp.Get(ctx, "my/new/secret", "latest") if err != nil {
   panic(err)
  }
  fmt.Printf("content of %s: %s\n", "my/new/secret", string(sec.Bytes()))

- // Removing a secret
- if err := gp.Remove(ctx, "my/new/secret"); err != nil {
+ // Removing a secret by their name. if err := gp.Remove(ctx, "my/new/secret"); err != nil {
   panic(err)
  }

- // Cleaning up
- if err := gp.Close(ctx); err != nil {
+ // Cleaning up (waiting for background processing to complete). if err := gp.Close(ctx); err != nil {
   panic(err)
  }